Myx VJ Search: 2015

 There was no public search for 2015; instead private auditions were held through coordination with various talent agencies.
 The winners were chosen directly by the MYX management.
 The winners were Diego Loyzaga, Tippy Dos Santos and Erica Abello.

 2016

 There was no public search yet again for 2016; instead private auditions were held through coordination with various talent agencies.
 The winners were chosen directly by the MYX management.
 The winners were Alex Diaz, Sarah Carlos, Jairus Aquino and Sharlene San Pedro.

 A new competition on MYXph.com, the MYX Vlogger Search, unveiled its winner at the MYX Music Awards 2016.
-Sunshine Kim won and later became a MYX VJ.
+Sunshine Kim won and later became a MYX VJ with Donny Pangilinan.